networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 {"id":"0000015cf50351d8-0242ac1200060000","customerInfo":{"name":{"firstName":"Google22","lastName":"Com"},"email":"aaa1.bbb@google.com","password":"password","ssn":"9999999999","phoneNumber":"4166666666","address":{"street1":"Yonge St","street2":"2556 unit","city":"toronto","state":"ON","zipCode":"Canada","country":"L3R 5F5"}}}
 ```

 The json format result include system generated customer id for new created customer: "id":"0000015cf50351d8-0242ac1200060000".
-Save the customer id (C1) in a text file.
+Get the customer id (C1) from your real result and save it in a text file.
 We could use the customer id in the open account restful API call to open account the customer.

 ## Create an account with the customer (replace the customer id with real customer id):